-I recently finished another, perhaps final, round of modifications to my Musical Fidelity Tri-Vista 21 Class A Tube DAC.
+I recently finished another round of modifications to my Musical Fidelity Tri-Vista 21 Class A Tube DAC.
 In this post, I go into details about the changes and the MIL-spec vintage parts I’ve used!

-Actually, I may do some more power supply modifications, but more on that when it happens.
-This is part three in an ongoing process to develop and evaluate the best performance modifications for the wonderful Musical Fidelity Tri-Vista 21 DAC.
+Actually, I will do some more power supply modifications in 2018, more on that when it happens.
+This is part three, in an ongoing process to develop and evaluate the best performance mods for the wonderful Musical Fidelity Tri-Vista 21 DAC.

 I am also trying a third output coupling capacitor arrangement.
-I have removed the large Obbligato 10uF paper-in-oil caps I installed in part 2 of my mods, and will try some Russian paper-in-oils, as I’ve had good results with them.
-I will probably bypass them with styroseals.
+I have removed the large Obbligato 10uF paper-in-oil caps I previously installed in part 2 of my mods.

-UPDATE – no I won’t, I’ve decided to use some very cool ERO MKC film caps that I pulled from some medical gear a while ago.
+I’ve decided to use some very cool ERO MKC film caps that I pulled from some medical gear a while ago.
 These are meant to sound amazing, perhaps even better than the ERO MKT 1822 caps Ive used elsewhere in this unit.
-I’ve bypassed them with the same Siemens film caps I’ve used throughout the DAC.
+I’ve bypassed them with the same Siemens MKT film caps I’ve used throughout the DAC.

-Finally, I’m removing the factory flying leads that connect the output jacks and installing aviation-grade Teflon-sheathed silver-coated copper wire.
-This is running straight into a pair of gorgeous CMC silver RCA jacks.
+Finally, I’m removing the factory flying leads that connect the output jacks and installing aviation-grade Belden Teflon-sheathed silver-coated copper wire.
+This is running straight into a pair of gorgeous CMC silver RCA jacks, silver-soldered, of course!

 I have replaced the four filter caps located near the opamps.
-These provide a local reservoir of charge and provide the lowest impedance +/- 15 V rails.
+These provide a local charge reservoir and provide the lowest impedance +/- 15 V rails for the op amps.
 I had originally replaced the factory Jamicons with 100uF Panasonic FM – superb caps.
 This time I went with larger 220uF Panasonic FC low-impedance caps.
 This was a last-minute thing and I did it because I have all these premium parts in stock just sitting there, begging to be used!

 The end result is that the Musical Fidelity Tri-Vista 21 sounds sublime, better than she ever has.
-This verifies all the modifications I have made to this great, limited-edition DAC.
+This results really validates all the modifications I have made to this great DAC.
 This is now easily the most analogue and relaxed sounding digital system I have heard in my home and one of the best I’ve heard anywhere.